 “This year was hard and it took a lot to get here.
 I can’t believe I stand here knowing that I have made another crossing and won with ideal conditions.”
 McLachlan said.

 Maddie Spencer once again took first place with a finish time of 5:25:23 in the Prone Stock division.
 This beat Kanesa Duncan’s long-standing record from 2004.
 Maddie’s time was just under 30 minutes of the previous record 5:53:49.
+Many are comparing the conditions of this year’s race to those of 2004.
+In addition, the women’s prone category had a record number of entrants and the most for any of the women’s categories in 2019.
+Thanks to XO Active from Australia for supporting the prize purse for women’s stock prone again this year.

 2019 Crowned a new Champion as James Casey crossed the line with a time of 4:03:20 in ideal conditions.
 “This year meant everything, it was emotional, and I cannot thank those around me enough,” Casey said.